 Lengthy and unpredictable permitting processes make it more difficult and costly for utilities to invest in needed generation, distribution, and transmission infrastructure.

-Federal policymakers should streamline permitting and siting rules to provide utilities with the clarity and certainty needed to invest in infrastructure to meet growing electricity demand.
+Federal policymakers should streamline permitting and siting rules to provide utilities with the clarity and certainty needed to invest in infrastructure to meet the growing electricity demand.

 Related Resources